Key Features

 As depicted in plot 4 in session model onepager below, the k-means clustering is used to further reduce model choice.
 Robyn uses bootstrapping to calculate uncertainty of ROAS or CPA.

-• Use k-means clustering on all pareto-optimal model candidates to find clusters of models with similar hyperparameters.
+- Use k-means clustering on all pareto-optimal model candidates to find clusters of models with similar hyperparameters.
 The constant k describes the number of clusters.

-• When k = "auto" (default value), WSS (Within Group Sum of Squares) is calculated to automatically find the best k value between 1-20.
+(default value), WSS (Within Group Sum of Squares) is calculated to automatically find the best k value between 1-20.
 The k value with <5% WSS change from the previous k is selected.
-This is visualised in the screenshot below.
+This is visualised in the screenshot below. - Within each of the k clusters, a winner model is selected based on the three normalised objective functions (NRMSE, DECOM.RSSD, and MAPE if calibrated was used).

-• In the context of MOO, we consider each cluster a sub-population in a different local optimum.
+- In the context of MOO, we consider each cluster a sub-population in a different local optimum.

-Calibration with causal experiments
+Calibration of average effect size with causal experiments

 Randomised controlled trial (RCT) is an established academic gold standard to infer causality in science.
 By applying results from RCT in ads measurement that are considered ground truth, you can introduce causality into your marketing mix models.
 Robyn implements the MMM calibration as an objective function in the multi-objective optimization by parameterizing the difference between causal results and predicted media contribution.